3mdeb/news-and-ideas/blog/content/post/2023-11-11-qubesos-hw-testing.md

 2. Flashing of BIOS (done on RTE)
 3. Testing that `gadget-control` script is listening for commands

-Input is setup here only because `gadget-control` manages both input and storage.
+Input is set up here only because `gadget-control` manages both input and storage.

 Testing of input is done just to catch some possible issue.
 Flashing BIOS